haim0n/haim0n.github.io/_posts/2016-02-28-openstack-location-based-vm-provisioning.markdown

 and described in following section.

 # Mobile Edge Computing To The Rescue
-Mobile-edge Computing `(MEC)` enables cloud computing capabilities and an IT service environment within the Radio Access Network `(RAN)` in close proximity to mobile subscribers.
-Simply put, MEC provides small data centers `(cloudlets)` in close proximity to mobile devices, sensors, and end users.
+Mobile-edge Computing `(MEC)` enables *cloud* computing capabilities and an IT service environment within the Radio Access Network `(RAN)` in close proximity to mobile subscribers.
+Simply put, MEC architecture provides small data centers `(cloudlets)` in close proximity to mobile devices, sensors, and end users (cars in our case).
 These data centers are aimed to be located just one wireless hop away from the user at the radio access network RAN facilities which is reffered to as `network edges` i.e.; the nearest `base station`.
-Because of compute and storage resources being right next to the user enables applications that require low latency responses.
+Compute and storage resources being right next to the user enables applications that require low latency responses.

-### MEC components
+#### MEC components
 The architecture consists of several parts:

 * A distributed wireless network comprised of a remote radio Unit `(RRU)` and antennas.